cran-task-views/CausalInference/source/CausalInference.md

     and `r pkg("dosearch")` providing algorithms to decide whether a causal effect is identifiable (non-parametric identifiability) and by `r pkg("CausalQueries")` that
-    calculates arbitrary estimands for a given causal model;
+    calculates arbitrary estimands for a given causal model.
     `r pkg("causaloptim")` provides tight bounds for a user defined DAG, query and constraints using a symbolic linear optimizer.
--   `r pkg("pcalg", priority = "core")` provides a set of functions for *causal structure learning* : PC (for observational data without hidden variables), FCI and RFCI (for observational data with hidden variables), and GIES (for a mix of observational and interventional data) without hidden variables); and for causal inference using graphical models: the IDA algorithm, the Generalized Backdoor Criterion (GBC), the Generalized Adjustment Criterion (GAC); incorporating background knowledge is also possible.
+-   `r pkg("pcalg", priority = "core")` provides a set of functions for *causal structure learning*: (PC, for observational data without hidden variables, FCI and RFCI, for observational data with hidden variables, and GIES, for a mix of observational and interventional data without hidden variables), and for *causal inference using graphical models* (the IDA algorithm, the Generalized Backdoor Criterion - GBC, the Generalized Adjustment Criterion - GAC).
+    Incorporating background knowledge is also possible.
 -   *Estimation of causal effects* is possible in
     `r pkg("CIEE")` using estimating equations derived from a DAG and in `r pkg("InvariantCausalPrediction")` using